adityabilawar/backend-challenge/readme.md

 ## Testing

 You can test the endpoints using tools such as Postman or curl.
+I used Postman and highly recommend downloading it and testing it with it.

 ### Example with curl: